 This article will explain how a child custody in Arizona is determined.
 If you have additional questions about the effect of a child's custodial preference in Arizona after reading this article, you should consult a local family law attorney.

-When parents can't agree on a custody arrangement for their child, the court will decide for them.
-Arizona judges must consider several factors when determining custody, including each of the following:
+When parents can't agree on a custody arrangement for their child, the court will decide for them, based on what would be in the child's best interests.
+Arizona judges must consider all of the relevant circumstances when making this decision, including:

 Arizona law states that the court will consider a child's opinion on custody when the child is of "sufficient age to form an intelligent preference."
 There's no specific age in Arizona when the court has to consider the child's preference, so judges have to make a case-by-case determination based on the particular situation.
 However, courts have considered the opinions of children as young as seven.